mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 Torque are named tuples that associate a vector and point and a vector and a frame, respectively.

-We have introduced an actuator_ module that has classes that describes the equal and opposite pair of forces or torques and force actuators can operate along a pathway, generating resultant forces on points that lie along the pathway.
+We have introduced an actuator_ module that has classes that describe the equal and opposite pair of forces or torques and force actuators can operate along a pathway, generating resultant forces on points that lie along the pathway.
 We included a linear spring and damper as example actuators.
 The